Chris Cillizza: Early life and education

 Cillizza was born and raised in Marlborough, Connecticut.
-He attended The Loomis Chaffee School an independent boarding school in Windsor, Connecticut, and graduated in 1994.
+He attended The Loomis Chaffee School, an independent boarding school in Windsor, Connecticut, and graduated in 1994.
 He attended Georgetown University from 1994 to 1998, where he graduated with a B.A. in English.
 He currently resides in Falls Church, Virginia with his wife and two children.
 He is of Sicilian and Irish descent.

 Career

 After working as a novelist and later an intern for conservative writer George Will, Cillizza began his career in journalism.
-He later worked on the Washington, D.C. newspaper Roll Call prior to joining The Washington Post.
+He later worked on the Washington, D.C., newspaper Roll Call prior to joining The Washington Post.
 For The Cook Political Report he covered gubernatorial races and southern House races.
 He wrote a column on politics for Congress Daily.
 During his four years at Roll Call, which he joined in June 2001, he reported on campaign politics from the presidential to the congressional level, finishing his time at Roll Call as the paper's White House correspondent.

 His freelance work has appeared in publications such as The Atlantic Monthly, Washingtonian, and Slate.
 He has also been a guest on CNN, Fox News Channel and MSNBC.
 After multiple guest appearances on the network, he was named a MSNBC Political Analyst, a position he resigned when he accepted a position at CNN.
 He is also a frequent panelist on Meet the Press.

-He is an adjunct faculty at the S.I.
+He is an adjunct faculty member at the S.I.
 Newhouse School of Public Communications of Syracuse University.